Check Point Software Technologies (NASDAQ:CHKP) Issues FY23 Earnings Guidance

-Check Point Software Technologies (NASDAQ:CHKP – Get Free Report) updated its FY23 earnings guidance on Wednesday.
+Check Point Software Technologies (NASDAQ:CHKP – Get Free Report) issued an update on its FY23 earnings guidance on Wednesday morning.
 The company provided EPS guidance of $7.70-8.30 for the period, compared to the consensus EPS estimate of $8.04.
 The company issued revenue guidance of $2.34-2.50 billion, compared to the consensus revenue estimate of $2.42 billion.
 Check Point Software Technologies also updated its Q3 guidance to $1.97-2.07 EPS.

-Check Point Software Technologies (NASDAQ:CHKP – Get Free Report) last posted its earnings results on Wednesday, July 26th.
-The technology company reported $2.00 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.90 by $0.10.
+Check Point Software Technologies (NASDAQ:CHKP – Get Free Report) last issued its earnings results on Wednesday, July 26th.
+The technology company reported $2.00 earnings per share for the quarter, beating analysts’ consensus estimates of $1.90 by $0.10.
+The company had revenue of $588.70 million for the quarter, compared to the consensus estimate of $589.66 million.
 Check Point Software Technologies had a return on equity of 29.59% and a net margin of 35.43%.
-The company had revenue of $588.70 million during the quarter, compared to analysts’ expectations of $589.66 million.
-During the same quarter last year, the firm earned $1.40 earnings per share.
-The firm’s quarterly revenue was up 3.1% compared to the same quarter last year.
-Sell-side analysts expect that Check Point Software Technologies will post 6.99 earnings per share for the current year.
+The firm’s quarterly revenue was up 3.1% on a year-over-year basis.
+During the same quarter in the prior year, the company earned $1.40 EPS.
+As a group, equities analysts expect that Check Point Software Technologies will post 6.99 EPS for the current year.

 Analysts Set New Price Targets

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Private Advisor Group LLC lifted its position in Check Point Software Technologies by 40.4% in the first quarter.
-Private Advisor Group LLC now owns 3,555 shares of the technology company’s stock valued at $492,000 after purchasing an additional 1,023 shares during the period.
-Yousif Capital Management LLC raised its position in Check Point Software Technologies by 7.7% in the first quarter.
-Yousif Capital Management LLC now owns 6,814 shares of the technology company’s stock worth $942,000 after acquiring an additional 485 shares in the last quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its position in shares of Check Point Software Technologies by 12.1% during the 1st quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 3,715 shares of the technology company’s stock worth $514,000 after purchasing an additional 400 shares in the last quarter.
-Synovus Financial Corp acquired a new position in shares of Check Point Software Technologies during the 1st quarter worth $210,000.
-Finally, Cibc World Market Inc. purchased a new position in shares of Check Point Software Technologies in the 1st quarter valued at about $3,511,000.
-67.89% of the stock is owned by institutional investors and hedge funds.
+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Providence Capital Advisors LLC bought a new position in Check Point Software Technologies in the 1st quarter valued at approximately $60,000.
+Chilton Capital Management LLC purchased a new stake in Check Point Software Technologies in the 1st quarter worth $130,000.
+Mercer Global Advisors Inc. ADV increased its stake in Check Point Software Technologies by 6.0% in the 1st quarter.
+Mercer Global Advisors Inc. ADV now owns 2,956 shares of the technology company’s stock worth $384,000 after buying an additional 167 shares in the last quarter.
+Doheny Asset Management CA grew its position in shares of Check Point Software Technologies by 5.6% during the first quarter.
+Doheny Asset Management CA now owns 4,593 shares of the technology company’s stock valued at $597,000 after purchasing an additional 243 shares in the last quarter.
+Finally, Rings Capital Management LLC purchased a new position in shares of Check Point Software Technologies during the first quarter valued at about $20,800,000.
+Institutional investors own 67.89% of the company’s stock.

 Check Point Software Technologies Company Profile